-Let’s start to give you a clear idea of how to get to the Lost City in Colombia and how you can make this magical Adventure trek within the many things what to do in Santa Marta .
+Let’s start giving you a clear idea of how to get to the Lost City Colombia and how you can make this magical adventure trek among the many What to do in Santa Marta Colombia

-There is no doubt that the Lost City (Tayrona) It is an archaeological tourist destination very similar to the ruins of Machu Picchu in Peru and that you must visit in your trip to Colombia .
+There is no doubt that the Lost City of Colombia is an archaeological tourist destination very similar to the ruins of Machu Picchu in Peru and that you must visit during your visit to Colombia.

-It is that you do not always have the opportunity to make an excursion in the jungles of the Sierra Nevada de Santa Marta from the hand of native indigenous guides , making crossings through mountainous trails, mighty rivers and most importantly, getting to know the culture of the indigenous communities of the Sierra Nevada de Santa Marta .
+It is that you do not always have the opportunity to make a excursion in the jungles of the Sierra Nevada de Santa Marta by the hand of native indigenous guides, mountain trails, mighty rivers and most importantly, to learn about the culture of the local people. indigenous communities of the Sierra Nevada of Santa Marta.

 TABLA DE CONTENIDO:

-- 2 What is the Best Travel Agency to go to the Lost City Colombia?
+- 2 What is the Best Travel Agency to go to the Lost City?

-- 4 How long does it take to go to the Lost City Trek?
+- 4 How long does it take to get to the Lost City, how to get there?

-- 5 What to bring to the Lost City Colombia?
+- 6 How to go to the Lost City from Santa Marta

-- 6.1 Day 1 – Beginning of the Adventure, Ecological Trek, Cabaña Vista Hermosa – Peasant Territories of the Sierra Nevada de Santa Marta
+- 6.1 Day 1 – Beginning of the Adventure – Vista Hermosa Cabin – Peasant Territories of the Sierra Nevada of Santa Marta

-- 6.2 Day 2 – In search of the Lost City, Wiwa Cabin, Paso Lorenzo Cabin
+- 6.2 Day 2 – In search of the Lost City Tayrona, Wiwa Cabin, Paso Lorenzo Cabin

 - 6.3 Day 3 – The Lost City Tayrona, Archaeological Ruins of an Ancestral Indigenous Civilization